 If you adopt the approach that more specific planning is also better planning, you run a risk.
 You may be investing too much.
 What is more, you may not be able to sustain this planning effort over the long term.

 Is it actually useful to know every day on an hourly basis what each resource is working on?
-Or is planning on a weekly or monthly basis sufficient for you at the level of projects or work packages respectively?
+Or is planning on a weekly (at project level) or monthly basis (for work packages) sufficient for you?

-What is your optimum ratio of effort to benefit providing you with sufficient information to make necessary decisions?
+What is your optimum effort-benefit ratio in order to have sufficient information to make necessary decisions?

 Specificity in planning always needs to serve sensible requirements.
 This the only way you can justify the effort.